pathtrk/nvimfiles/README.md

 # vimfiles
-Setting files for vim on Windows
+Setting files for vim on Windows (or Linux)

 ## Prerequisites